- Brand name

 ANGIOMAX® (bivalirudin) is a medicine that stops blood clotting (an anticoagulant).
 It helps prevent unwanted blood clotting during an “angioplasty.”

 “Angioplasty” is the name of the medical procedure in which blocked blood vessels in the heart are unblocked.
-Angioplasty is also called “ percutaneous coronary intervention (PCI).”
-Angioplasty improves blood flow in the heart.
+Angioplasty is also called “percutaneous coronary intervention (PCI)”.
+Angioplasty improves blood flow to the heart muscle.
 Angioplasty helps heart problems such as angina.
-Your doctor unblocks the blood vessels in the heart using a fine tube inserted through a blood vessel in the skin.
+Your doctor unblocks the blood vessels in the heart using a fine tube (catheter) inserted through a blood vessel in the skin.

-Angiomax® may also be given to you in hospital before angioplasty/PCI.
+Angiomax® may also be given to you in hospital before and after angioplasty/PCI.

 How ANGIOMAX® works